-As the agency responsible for sourcing the talent to achieve the County's strategic goals, Human Resources is undergoing a functional revolution to recruit and retain exceptional employees.
-Human Resources is focused on attracting and retaining employees by maintaining competitive health, retirement, and work-life balance programs, aligning policy and procedure with a strategic focus, maximizing training resources in support of employees' maximum movement and promotion throughout their career while still focusing on competencies, all with the goal of improving employee satisfaction and engagement.
-With the new Human Capital Management system in place, the Office of Human Resources is poised in FY24 to baseline metrics and put in place a set of standard measures, which will support the Office's efforts to provide quality programs while continuing our commitment to cost containment.
+As the agency responsible for sourcing the talent to achieve the County's strategic goals, Human Resources (HR) is undergoing a functional revolution to recruit and retain exceptional employees.
+HR is focused on attracting and retaining employees by maintaining competitive health, retirement, and work-life balance programs, aligning policy and procedure with a strategic focus, maximizing training resources in support of employees' maximum movement and promotion throughout their career while still focusing on competencies, all with the goal of improving employee satisfaction and engagement.
+With the new Human Capital Management system in place, HR is poised in FY24 to baseline metrics and put in place a set of standard measures, which will support the Office's efforts to provide quality programs while continuing our commitment to cost containment.